w3f/polkadot-wiki/docs/learn-account-restore.md

 ![restore-account-plugin](assets/accounts/polkadot.js_restore_account.png)

 Once these are filled out, and the "Restore" button has been pressed, you'll be taken back to the main page of the plugin.
-There listed will be your restored account!
+There listed will be your restored account.

 ## Polkadot{.js}